 Use the following safety guidelines to protect your computer from potential damage and to ensure your personal safety.
-Unless otherwise noted, each procedure included in this document assumes that the following conditions exist:
+Unless otherwise noted, each procedure included in this document assumes that you have read the safety information that shipped with your computer.